Samantha Daniels

-Samantha Daniels is an American professional matchmaker, television personality, television producer, author, and entrepreneur.
-Daniels also owns and operates Samantha's Table, a matchmaking service based in New York and Los Angeles.
+Samantha Daniels is an American matchmaker, dating expert, entrepreneur, and television personality.
+She is the founder of Samantha’s Table, a luxury matchmaking service based in New York and Los Angeles.

 Career

 Early career

 Daniels is a former matrimonial attorney with an Ivy League education.
 As a lawyer, she dealt with divorce and the aftermath of those breakups, but at the same time, according to Forbes, she also hosted social and networking events for singles.
 In 1999, she began a new career as a professional matchmaker and founded Samantha's Table, a matchmaking service in New York City.
 According to Daniels' website, her clients are people who have no problem dating but want to find that one person with whom they can spend their lives, and Daniels strives to help them get into "meaningful long-lasting relationships".

 Matchmaking

 In 1999, Daniels founded Samantha's Table, a matchmaking service in New York City Forbes states that Daniels' is known for her privacy and discretion; her clientele consists of people mostly in the fields of "finance, the professions, or entertainment."
 In 2004, Daniels expanded her business to the Los Angeles market to meet the rising Hollywood and celebrity demand.
 Although based in New York City and Los Angeles, Daniels clients are from cities across the US and abroad.
 Rothman's Magazine feature on Daniels reports that she is "responsible for over 100 marriages and thousands of substantial relationships."